Carabus truncaticollis

-Carabus truncaticollis is a species of beetle from the family Carabidae found in Russia and the eastern Palearctic realm.
+Carabus truncaticollis, the blunt-collared worm and slug hunter, is a species of beetle from the family Carabidae found in Russia and the eastern Palearctic realm.
 In eastern Asia, the species ranges from Siberia south to Mongolia; it is also found in North America in NW Canada, and Alaska.
 The species is found in mesic tundra environments, such as moist meadows.